Galactic Radiation and Background: Development

 In 1957, the Soviet Union began deploying the S-75 Dvina surface-to-air missile, controlled by Fan Song fire control radars.
 This development made penetration of Soviet air space by American bombers more dangerous.
 The United States Air Force began a program of cataloging the rough location and individual operating frequencies of these radars, using electronic reconnaissance aircraft flying off the borders of the Soviet Union.
 This program provided information on radars on the periphery of the Soviet Union, but information on the sites in the interior of the country was lacking.
 Some experiments were carried out using radio telescopes looking for serendipitous Soviet radar reflections off the Moon, but this proved an inadequate solution to the problem.

 In March 1958, while the United States Naval Research Laboratory (NRL) was heavily involved in Project Vanguard, the United States Navy's effort to launch a satellite, NRL engineer Reid D. Mayo determined that a Vanguard derivative could be used to map Soviet missile sites.
-Mayo had previously developed a system for submarines whereby they could evade anti-submarine aircraft by picking up their radar signals.
+Mayo had previously developed an antenna system for submarines whereby they could evade anti-submarine aircraft by picking up their radar signals.
 Physically small and mechanically robust, it could be adapted to fit inside the small Vanguard frame.
 Mayo presented the idea to Howard Lorenzen, head of the NRL's countermeasures branch.
 Lorenzen promoted the idea within the Department of Defense (U.S. DoD), and six months later the concept was approved under the name "Tattletale".
 President Eisenhower approved full development of the program on 24 August 1959.